febrd/go_apiex/README.md

 end
 ```
 ## Configuration
-Adding some configuration in your config/config.exs or mix.exs:
+Adding some configuration in your config/config.exs:
 ```elixir

   # Setting up URL & APIKEY